 A collaborative agreement has been established between Nunkuwarrin Yunti, the study team, and several other Aboriginal Community Controlled Health Organisations across Victoria and NT; and staff from Nunkuwarrin Yunti’s Women’s Children’s Family Health program are helping to co-design awareness, recognition, assessment and support strategies.

 This four-year study commenced in January 2018 and is due for completion in December 2021.

-This study aims to develop the ASQ:Extended TRAK, a child development outcome measure for Aboriginal children that will be used to assess individual child developmental progress and evaluate the impact of early childhood programs.
+This study aims to develop the ASQ-STEPS, a child development outcome measure for Aboriginal children that will be used to assess individual child developmental progress and evaluate the impact of early childhood programs.

 The study is being led by Anita D’Aprano from the University of Melbourne and has received funding from the NT Department of Education, and through a Melbourne Graduate School of Education Seed Funding Grant and Melbourne Medical School Seed Funding Grant.

-Nunkuwarrin Yunti staff from the Women’s Children’s Family Health program participated in focus group interviews with researchers to help modify the ASQ development tool into a version that is culturally appropriate.
-In the next phase of the project, the researchers are hoping to validate the updated tool by trialling it with interested families.
+Nunkuwarrin Yunti staff from the Women’s Children’s Family Health program have participated in focus group interviews with researchers to help modify the current ASQ development tool into a version that is culturally appropriate.
+The next phase of the project will involve staff and researchers trialling a new developmental tool with interested families.

 Mayi Kuwayu: The National Study of Aboriginal & Torres Strait Islander Wellbeing